 MCH Best.
 NPM 12: Health Care Transition

+Strategy.
 Peer Support and Mentorship

-MCH Strategy.
+Approach.
 Create a peer support and mentorship program or adolescent advisory council to discuss issues around health care transition.

 Overview.
 Current research is looking for consistent ways to measure transition success.
-Recent studies have measured an increase in transition readiness scores for participants in peer support and mentorship programs, indicating an increase in self-eficacy which should lead to use of transition services outside of the program.1
+Recent studies have measured an increase in transition readiness scores for participants in peer support and mentorship programs, indicating an increase in self-efficacy which should lead to use of transition services outside of the program.1

 Evidence.
 Emerging Evidence.
 There is emerging, recent evidence on the effectiveness of peer support and mentorship on transition.
 However, more research is needed for conclusive results.
 Access the peer-reviewed evidence through Outcome Evidence for Structured Pediatric to Adult Health Care Transition Interventions: A Systematic Review and Outcomes of pediatric to adult health care transition interventions: An updated systematic review (Got Transition/Center for Health Care Transition Improvement).
 (Read more about understanding evidence ratings).